 Among other functions, an operating system provides a user interface, whose main task is the formation of a convenient environment for working.
 The user interface can be a graphic, and can be a text interface.
 An interface is a set of techniques for interaction of two or more entities.
 The interface can be between users and programs, between programs and between software and hardware.

+Programming tools are a set of programming languages, tools to automate the process of creating programs, compilers and interpreters.

+Programming languages and systems according to the destination are the tools to create a truly useful software.
+With their help, a programmer creates application and system software and new development tools.

+A huge share of the software take applications that are divided into universal and specialized.
+However, this division is conditional.

 Topic № 8.

 Operating System Concepts